Condoleezza Rice: Early political career

 In 1986, while an international affairs fellow of the Council on Foreign Relations, Rice served as special assistant to the director of the Joint Chiefs of Staff.

 From 1989 through March 1991 (the period of the fall of Berlin Wall and the final days of the Soviet Union), she served in President George H. W. Bush's administration as director, and then senior director, of Soviet and East European affairs in the National Security Council, and a special assistant to the president for national security affairs.
 In this position, Rice wrote what would become known as the "Chicken Kiev speech" in which Bush advised the Verkhovna Rada, Ukraine's parliament, against independence.
 She also helped develop Bush's and Secretary of State James Baker's policies in favor of German reunification.
 She impressed Bush, who later introduced her to Soviet leader Mikhail Gorbachev, as the one who "tells me everything I know about the Soviet Union."

 In 1991, Rice returned to her teaching position at Stanford, although she continued to serve as a consultant on the former Soviet Bloc for numerous clients in both the public and private sectors.
 Late that year, California governor Pete Wilson appointed her to a bipartisan committee that had been formed to draw new state legislative and congressional districts in the state.

-In 1997, she sat on the Federal Advisory Committee on Gender-Integrated Training in the Military.
+In 1997, she served on the Federal Advisory Committee on Gender–Integrated Training in the Military.

 During George W. Bush's 2000 presidential election campaign, Rice took a one-year leave of absence from Stanford University to serve as his foreign policy advisor.
 The group of advisors she led called itself the Vulcans in honor of the monumental Vulcan statue, which sits on a hill overlooking her hometown of Birmingham, Alabama.
 Rice would later go on to give a noteworthy speech at the 2000 Republican National Convention.
 The speech asserted that "...
 America's armed forces are not a global police force.
 They are not the world's 911."